HetDaftary/CSV-in-different-langauges/README.md

 Then we write this line using file write operation.

 For Python:
-We are using just string operations split and joinof Python .
+We are using just string operations split and join functions of Python.
 We are using a list which will store all the list of words.

 For Java: